Table of Contents

 Trochlear nerve palsies are rarer than oculomotor or abducens nerve palsies.
 The most frequent cause of monosymptomatic trochlear nerve palsy is a traumatic brain injury.

 Trochlear nerve palsy is characterized by isolated paresis of the superior oblique muscle.
 The function of this muscle is to depress the eyeball.
 In cases of paresis, the symptom increases during adduction and is virtually absent during abduction, i.e. the eye of the patient faces towards the nose and upwards, and the patient experiences double vision (diplopia), just as in cases of oculomotor nerve palsy.

 A distinction is made between double and single-sided trochlear nerve palsy.

 Double-sided trochlear nerve palsy

-Compensatory head-turning and tilting is usually not present, in contrast to 1-sided trochlear nerve palsy.
+Compensatory head-turning and tilting are usually not present, in contrast to 1-sided trochlear nerve palsy.